Care of the Uncircumcised Penis in Teens

 Return the foreskin back over the tip of the penis.

-Always talk with your adolescent's healthcare provider for more information.
+Always talk with your teen's healthcare provider for more information.